Threshold Document: Continuum of Help and Support

 This is the threshold for a multi-agency early help assessment to begin.
 These are children who require a lead professional for a co-ordinated approach to the provision of additional services such as family support services, parenting programmes and children's centres.
 These will be provided within universal or targeted services provision and do not include services from children's social care.

-Tier 3: Children with complex multiple needs
+Level 3: Children with complex multiple needs

 These children require specialist services in order to achieve or maintain a satisfactory level of health or development or to prevent significant impairment of their health and development and/or who are disabled.
 They may require longer term intervention from specialist services.
 In some cases these children's needs may be secondary to the adults needs.
 This is the threshold for an assessment led by children's social care under Section 17, Children Act 1989 although the assessments and services required may come from a range of provision outside of children's social care.

-Tier 4: Children in acute need
+Level 4: Children in acute need

 These children are suffering or are likely to suffer significant harm.
 This is the threshold for child protection.
 These children are likely to have already experienced adverse effects and to be suffering from poor outcomes.
 Their needs may not be considered by their parents.
-This tier also includes Tier 4 health services which are very specialised services in residential, day patient or outpatient settings for children and adolescents with severe and /or complex health problems.
+This level also includes Level 4 health services which are very specialised services in residential, day patient or outpatient settings for children and adolescents with severe and /or complex health problems.
 This is likely to mean that they may be referred to children's social care under section 20, 47 or 31 of the Children Act 1989.

 This would also include those children remanded into custody and statutory youth offending services.